Sean Woodson

-Sean Woodson (born June 7, 1992) is an American mixed martial artist who competes in the Featherweight and Lightweight divisions of the Ultimate Fighting Championship.
+Sean Lawrence Woodson (born June 7, 1992) is an American mixed martial artist who currently competes in the Featherweight division of the Ultimate Fighting Championship.

 Background

 Growing up in North County, Sean Woodson’s dad was the driving inspiration behind his fighting career as his father would watch fights with his son, developing a passion for boxing.
-His mother had other ideas and took Sean to a trip to the pediatrician at the age of 8, asking the doctor to explain the dangers of boxing.
+His mother had other ideas and took Sean to a trip to the pediatrician at the age of eight, asking the doctor to explain the dangers of boxing.
 Instead the doctor told her that with headgear, boxing is actually safer than a lot of other sports like football or hockey.
 Sean's mother then took him to the gym where he fell in love with the sport.
-Following a serious car accident at age 16, he ended up living at Matt Hughes’ Hit Squad Gym in Granite City.
+As an amateur boxer, he developed a record of 46-3.
+Following a serious car accident at age sixteen, he ended up living at Matt Hughes’ Hit Squad Gym in Granite City.
 There, he was introduced to mixed martial arts.

 Mixed martial arts career

 Early career

 Making his debut at RFA 44, Woodson faced Kevin Brown Jr. and went on to submit him in the first round.
 Competing under the banner of Shamrock FC, he would win his next four bouts,defeating Coltin Cole at Shamrock FC 283 via TKO in round one, Rashard Lovelace via unanimous decision at Shamrock FC 290, Seth Basler at Shamrock FC 295 via unanimous decision, and finally Lovelace for the second time via unanimous decision at Shamrock FC 311.

-With 5 days notice and having to cut 24 pounds in that time span, Woodson appeared at Dana White's Contender Series 21, where he faced Terrance McKinney and went on to defeat him via TKO in the second round, earning a contract with the UFC.
+With 5 days notice and having to cut 24 pounds in that time span, Woodson appeared on Dana White's Contender Series 21, where he faced Terrance McKinney and went on to defeat him via flying knee KO in the second round, earning a contract with the UFC.